NBFCs included in TLTRO ‘on tap’ scheme

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing

-The Reserve Bank of India on Friday proposed to provide funds from banks under the TLTRO ‘on tap scheme’ to NBFCs for incremental lending to these sectors.
+The Reserve Bank of India, on Friday, proposed to provide funds from banks under the TLTRO ‘on tap’ scheme to NBFCs for incremental lending to identified stressed sectors.

-Reserve Bank of India Governor Shaktikanta Das said NBFCs are well recognised conduits for reaching out last mile credit and act as a force multiplier in expanding credit to various sectors.
+Reserve Bank of India Governor Shaktikanta Das noted that NBFCs are well recognised conduits for reaching out last-mile credit and act as a force multiplier in expanding credit to various sectors.

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing